bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ## How to get this board to work at all
 Luckily, someone already did most of the work: <br>http://vusb.wikidot.com/project:driver-less-usb-relays-hid-interface and <br>https://github.com/pavel-a/usb-relay-hid

-This Github is how to integrate this relay board into Domoticz running on a Raspberry Pi 3. <br>This is more a reminder to myself how I got it working and it may be wholefully incomplete, so your mileage may very.
+This particular Github page is how to integrate this relay board into Domoticz running on a Raspberry Pi 3. <br>This is more a reminder to myself how I got it working and it may be wholefully incomplete, so your mileage may very.

 If you know your Linux stuff just follow the above mentioned Github and build it yourself. <br>If not, use this description for guidance.